Skip to content

 Use this rhythm:

-1. Monday: Copilot summarizes active client threads and pending transaction tasks.
+1. Monday: Claude summarizes active client threads and pending transaction tasks from your Microsoft 365.

 2. Tuesday: Claude drafts listing, follow-up, and seller-update content.